 The biggest paychecks among USF alumni are earned by Process Engineers — these former students make a median salary of $78K per year.
 The next biggest paychecks go to Mechanical Engineers (around $67K) and Project Engineers ($59K).
 Buyers pick up about $37K in financial rewards, representing the lowest-paid position among alumni.

 Tampa is a popular place for USF students to settle after graduation, and more than a third of grads find steadfast employment in the city.
 The top-paying city popular with USF alumni is Atlanta, Ga., which offers a median salary of $100K.
 On the flipside, the lowest-paying city popular among USF grads is Orlando, Fla. (median compensation is approximately $43K).
 USF alumni express interest in nearby Clearwater, Fla. and St. Petersburg, Fla. as well.

-A Bachelor of Business Administration (BBA), Accounting earns USF students the most money after college (an average $145K per year).
-Graduates holding a B.A. in Bachelor of Arts and Science (BASc) fare the worst in terms of compensation with an average yearly salary of approximately $42K.
+A graduate with a Bachelor of Business Administration (BBA), Accounting from USF can rake in a whopping average $145K per year, more than any other degree from this school.
+On the other end of the spectrum, those with a B.A. in Bachelor of Arts and Science (BASc) tend to do the worst in terms of salary, making an average $42K per year.

 Former Bulls with Project Management experience garner salaries that are 24 percent more than other grads' salaries.
-Microsoft Excel is a popular skill among USF alumni, with just under a fifth of workers reporting using it on the job.
-Proficiency in Microsoft Office, Project Management, and Engineering Design command top-of-the-line rewards as well.
+Many USF grads have knowledge of Microsoft Excel, with about one in six alumni using this program on the clock.
+In addition, those who are savvy in Microsoft Office, Project Management, and Customer Service are also considered highly skilled.

 Benefits and Perks

-Among alumni of similar schools, Florida State University grads (who make an average of about $58K) earn salaries most similar to USF alumni.
+Florida State University grads bring in salaries of around $58K, making them the most similar to USF alumni in terms of earnings.
 The University of Florida, Louisiana State University and Agricultural & Mechanical College, and the University of Houston are also similar to USF.